-(Game with cards and drawing pad 4-8 players)
+(Game with cards and drawing pad / 4-8 players)

-Remember the childhood games of Telephone where everyone stood in a circle and whispered something to the next person, who whispered it to the next and then when the final person revealed what they had heard it bore no resemblance to the first?
+Remember the childhood games of Telephone where everyone stood in a circle and whispered something to the next person, who whispered it to the next, and then when the final person revealed what they had heard, it bore no resemblance to the first?

 (Card Game / 4 or more players)

-This is one of the adult board games on the list that is not intended for young players.
+This adult board game is not intended for young players.
 For those who love a good meme, this is a chance to try your hand and sense of humor to create the funniest memes.
-With 435 photo and caption cards, player combine them into the funniest memes they can divise.
+With 435 photo and caption cards, players combine them into the funniest memes they can devise.